 Other official and publicly available sources

-For those indicators for which no IATI data can be found, information is gathered from what is published online by each organisation – either on their website or national platforms, such as the US Foreign Assistance Dashboard and the EU Aid Explorer.
-The sources of information must be easily accessible from the organisation’s website.
+For those indicators for which no IATI data can be found, information is gathered from what is published online by each organisation on their website or data portal such as the US Foreign Assistance Dashboard or the EU Aid Explorer.
+The sources of information must be easily accessible from the organisation’s website to be scored.

 For organisations that publish information to multiple databases or websites, information from all sources is accepted.
 For example, data for the European Commission’s Humanitarian Aid and Civil Protection Department (ECHO) is published to two humanitarian databases, the European Disaster Response Information System (EDRIS) and the Financial Tracking Service (FTS), as well as to IATI.
 All three sources are accepted.
 If there are differences between the three information sources, priority is given to the most recently published information in the most accessible format.